 Shin Splints Symptoms

-The main symptom for shin splints is aches and pains along the shinbone (tibia), either in the front or back.
+The main symptom of shin splints is aches and pains along the shinbone (tibia), either in the front or back.
 Some further symptoms include:

 - Red and/or inflamed skin over the shinbone area

-- Soreness or or tenderness in the affected area
+- Soreness or tenderness in the affected area

 What are Shin Splints Causes?